MohammadArif29/HackHub/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
-For support, email support@hackhub.com or create an issue in the repository.

 ## Acknowledgments
 - Bootstrap for the UI framework
 - Font Awesome for icons